Addressing NIST SP 800 Security Controls Guidelines with Vulnerability Management

-CORE INSIGHT Enterprise offers a security testing and measurement solution that enables you to continuously and proactively asses the security of your critical information assets – directly mapping to the guidance in NIST SP 800-137.
-By traversing exploitable web application, network and client-side weaknesses throughout your environment, INSIGHT reveals exposed paths to systems, databases and data types.
+Core Insight offers a security testing and measurement solution that enables you to continuously and proactively asses the security of your critical information assets – directly mapping to the guidance in NIST SP 800-137.
+By traversing exploitable web application, network and client-side weaknesses throughout your environment, Core Insight reveals exposed paths to systems, databases and data types.
 It delivers clear, definitive metrics for efficiently validating security controls and addressing data breach threats.

 Ongoing assessment of security controls

 - Assesses IPS/IDS, firewalls and other defenses against real-world attack techniques

 - Automated attack path planning, combined with real-world exploit-based testing, dynamically reveals paths that attackers and malicious insiders would use to access sensitive assets